LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 > process will fail.
 On a successful execution the variable ```Hour``` stores the value $2$ and the variable
 > ```Second``` the value $0$.

-The runtime of the logical programming language tries to find an executable structure, so that all unification components and [rules](#rules) can be finished successfully.
+The runtime of the logic programming language tries to find an executable structure, so that all unification components and [rules](#rules) can be finished successfully.
 The unification process can be used to generate new literals based on existing literals.
 In combination with [rules](#rules) the system can solve complex reasoning structures.
-If the system cannot find any possibility to solve the problem, the logical program will be stopped with a failure.
+If the system cannot find any possibility to solve the problem, the logic program will be stopped with a failure.
 The goal of the runtime is to find a successful solution.